Aditya-1500/Techademics/README.md

-# Techademics Learning-cum-Student Management System (Prototype)
+# Techademics: Academic Management System
-This is a Simple Student Management System Developed for fulfilment of Minor Project Course.

 ## Features of this Project